bbucksch/bbucksch.github.io/docs/index.md

 ## ABSTRACT

 This project investigates the fine-tuning of object detection models, in particular YOLO v8, for the task of identifying and classifying different types of trash in images.
 Due to the lack of a suitable labeled dataset, a custom dataset is created by editing individual trash objects - such as plastic bottles - and their respective bounding boxes into a background image.
 Data augmentation techniques, including rotation, scaling, and color manipulation, are applied to make the dataset more realistic and improve the model's robustness and generalizability.
 In order to test whether the model is able to adapt to real-life scenarios, the test set consists of real (un-edited) annotated images containing trash.
 Furthermore, two different types of backgrounds are tested to determine what is most effective: white and natural backgrounds.
-The fine-tuned model achieved a mean average precision (mAP) of **X%** on the test set, proving its effectiveness in detecting and categorizing different trash types.
+The best performing fine-tuned model achieved an mAP@0.50 score of **0.4850** on the test set, proving its effectiveness in detecting and categorizing different trash types.
 This work shows that by simply fine-tuning existing object detection models, these can perform accurately in complex tasks even if trained on non-real images.

 <!-- CHANGE PRECISION -->